tkinzer/qwik-app/README.md

 - Out-of-order "streaming" is in R&D
 - The whole system is setup with streaming in mind
 - Data is tree-shaken
-- JS is not sent to the client until events occur
+- JS is not sent to the client until events occurs